 The garden this year has been…well, nothing to write home about.
 This is my 3rd year actively gardening and I can honestly say I have no idea what I am doing any more now than I did three years ago.
+However, a home garden won’t be very perfect unless assisted by professionals like Peters’ Patio & Landscape.
 That said, I have experienced three completely different summer yields, so I will just count that as experience and tell myself that true green thumbs don’t have all the answers, they have just seen many things in their years.
 Um…sure that sounds good.

 We knew what we wanted to grow and we stuck to it religiously.
 We decided early on that we were going to grow our tomatoes from seed this year instead of depending on Elizabeth to sprinkle her tomato fairy dust over our yard like she did last year.
 It seemed feasible, so we bought some seeds and planted them:

 Somewhere along the line, they just…didn’t make it.
 They died a pretty spectacular death actually, ALL SEVENTY TWO OF THEM, despite many attempts at resuscitation.
 Elizabeth had been nice enough to offer us some seedlings again, but it was during one of the more promising phases of resuscitation so I declined.
 When it was clear that none of them were going to make it, I made a panicked run down to the hardware store and just bought up some random tomatoes.

 I had been looking forward to some fun heirloom varieties again, but Home Depot Romas were going to have to do.

 And for a while this was fine.
 Things seemed to be alive.
 Nothing was OBVIOUSLY dying, but I just didn’t have a great feeling about the whole thing, despite doing a lot of soil testing and fertilizing and general tending.
 Finally at the end of June some things started to pop up, and I felt a glimmer of hope.